-Creamy, lemony frosting with a hint of basil for added complexity.
+White buttercream frosting infused with fresh lemon and basil.
+Sweet, creamy and deliciously different.
 Created for Pink Raspberry Cupcakes (but would be great with many other kinds of cakes).

 This recipe was originally created for our Series of Unfortunate Recipes, based on the book and Netflix series by Lemony Snicket.

-Makes enough for 1 dozen cupcakes or 1 8-inch layer cake (2 layers).
+Makes enough for 1 dozen cupcakes or 1 eight-inch layer cake (2 layers).

 1/2 cup heavy cream (divided, see instructions)